sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

  * cntrl+a and then cntrl+x to come out of the DPU console.

-### 1.5 Check midplane ip address between NPU and DPU
+### 1.5 Check midplane ip address between Switch and DPU

 #### Steps
  * Get the number of DPU modules from from ansible inventory file for the testbed.